danmayer/coverband/README.md

 # Verify Correct Installation

-* Gather baseline metrics: run `bundle exec rake coverband:baseline` (__note: never run baseline on production__)
+* boot up your application
-* run `bundle exec rake coverband:coverage` this will show app initialization coverage
+* run `rake coverband:coverage` this will show app initialization coverage
 * run app and hit a controller (hit at least +1 time over your `config.startup_delay` setting default is 0)
-* run `bundle exec rake coverband:coverage` and you should see coverage increasing for the endpoints you hit.
+* run `rake coverband:coverage` and you should see coverage increasing for the endpoints you hit.

 ## Installation Script